elastos/Elastos.Hive.Node/README.md

 - Structured data object access and store onto MongoDB;
 - Customized Scripting to select other users to read or contribute the data.

-Elastos Hive will keep the promise that **users remain in full control of their own data** and committing the practice on it.
+Elastos Hive will keep the promise that **users remain in total control of their own data** and committing the practice on it.

 ## Deploy Hive with Docker on Ubuntu/Debian system